 Before joining my current team, I worked in WordPress-related customer support for five years, with a strong focus on website performance and UX.

 There are a couple of community events I’ve helped building such as my neighbourhood WordPress meetup in Potsdam and the 2012 and 2013 iterations of WP Camp Berlin, both of which led the German WordPress community to reboot during WordCamp Hamburg in 2014.

 Looking for a short bio?
 Look no further:

 Caspar Hübinger has a fundamental interest in people and how they interact.
-As a self-taught post-dotcom web developer with a focus on human experience and a fascination for simplicity, his activities around the WordPress ecosystem have included product design, support, translation, event organisation, as well as volunteering and speaking at WordCamps.
+As a self-taught post-dotcom web developer with a focus on human experience and a fascination for simplicity, his activities around the web, particularly the WordPress ecosystem, have included product design, support, translation, event organisation, as well as volunteering and speaking at conferences.

-While he’s plotting world peace, Caspar spends his days as a digital marketer wrestling for words at Human Made.
+While plotting world peace, Caspar spends his day wrestling for words at Human Made.

 “there is something good in this world, Mr. Frodo” and I dare hoping it is of endless power and ever superior intelligence.

 Other random facts about myself:

 - I play a pretty ok blues/jazz piano and Hammond organ.